redhat-cip/software-factory/docs/contribute.rst

  * Unit tests
  * Functional tests against a LXC deployment
- * Functional tests against an Openstack HEAT deployment
+ * Functional tests against an OpenStack HEAT deployment

 Before sending a patch to the upstream softwarefactory code, we advise you to run the LXC tests and unittests.